glotzerlab/row/doc/src/guide/tutorial/resources.md

 # Execute MPI parallel calculations

-To launch MPI enabled applications, request more than one *process* and request the `"mpi"` launcher. `launchers = ["mpi"]` will add the appropriate MPI launcher prefix before your command (e.g. `srun --ntasks 16 parallel_application $directory`).
+To launch MPI enabled applications, request more than one *process* and the `"mpi"` launcher. `launchers = ["mpi"]` will add the appropriate MPI launcher prefix before your command (e.g. `srun --ntasks 16 parallel_application $directory`).